weiji14/cryospheric-data-lakes/docs/project_proposal.md

 In a nutshell, conda manages to extend the ease of use of the pip Python package manager to multiple languages and operating system platforms.
 Much of its value lies in the ability to quickly install a software package using conda to do some ad hoc analysis without messing with dependencies and compilers, and still maintain a degree of assurance that the environment can be reliably reproduced at another place.
-While it is not quite as robust as a docker container, conda virtual environments trades off perfect reprobucibility with practicality as is usually the case during exploratory analysis stages when one is trying to see if something new will work.
+While it is not quite as robust as a docker container, conda virtual environments trades off perfect reproducibility with practicality as is usually the case during exploratory analysis stages when one is trying to see if something new will work.

 ## Version control system